Abnormal Chicken Eggs: Why & What They Mean

 Soft Shell

-When your egg has a shell that feels paper-thin and you could easily pull it open without cracking it, you have a soft-shell egg.
-This type of egg shows up in nesting boxes looking like it has an incomplete shell or a shell that’s missing a spot.
-It might even feel powdery and look as though you could keep wiping until the shell disappears entirely.
+When your egg has a shell that feels paper-thin and you can easily pull it open without cracking it, you have a soft-shell egg.
+These types of abnormal chicken eggs show up in nesting boxes looking like they have an incomplete shell or a shell that’s missing a spot.
+They might even feel powdery and look as though you could keep wiping until the shell disappears entirely.

 Denise Cogliando/Shutterstock